 We are the Wind-Up Penguin Theatre Company.
-We create professional-standard original musical theatre performances, which we then perform to underprivileged children in hospitals, schools, orphanages, and special needs centres in developing countries.
+We create professional-standard original musical theatre performances, which we then perform to underprivileged children in hospitals, schools, orphanages, and special needs centres in countries of high child poverty or instability.

 • To bring professional-standard musical theatre to children who don’t have access to live art.